 The net, ‘an endless mesh’ (apeiron amphiblestron) can seize anything yet can be seized by nothing; its shape is as fluid as it can be, the most mobile and also the most baffling, that of the circle.
 To catch something in a net can be conveyed in Greek, as is well known, by the expression ‘to encircle’, enkuklein.(42)

-So, how do we entrap capitalism, perhaps the most cunning type, inside the cybernetic net, the city, without having to fall for the rhizomatic persuasion?
+So, how do we entrap capitalism inside the cybernetic net?
 There is no hard and fast rule.
-Detienne and Vernant, however, may offer an example, citing a practical approach in antiquity:
+Detienne and Vernant, however, offers an example, citing a practical approach in antiquity: